maulanaisa/smart-growth-chamber/README.md

 ## Client computer

-Raspberry Pi 3B+ used as client computer in this poject.
+Raspberry Pi 3B+ used as client computer in this project.
 System runs on Raspberry Pi OS.

 ## ESP32 Folder
 Contain source codes written in arduino file format (.ino).
 Each source code compiled and uploaded into ESP32 Microcontroller.
 Written using Arduino IDE.